ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/jack/_posts/2018-11-11-entry-five.md

 *  Avoids crashing into obstacles and going berserk.
 *  Looks around its surroundings naturally at each patrol point.
 *  Turns naturally to face the source of a disturbance before moving toward it.
-*  Looks around it's surroundings at a source of disturbance before moving back to its patrol area.
+*  Looks around its surroundings at a source of disturbance before moving back to its patrol area.

 Hopefully the enemy behaves a little more realistically come next week.
 Wish me luck!